RedsXDD/neopywal.nvim/README.md

 }
 ```

-Overriding configurations can be done inside the setup() function, see `:h bufferline-highlights` for detailed explanations:
+Overwriting highlights can be done inside the setup() function, see `:h bufferline-highlights` for detailed explanations:

 ```lua
 local C = require("neopywal").get_colors()